kanchankapila/stock-mcp-suite/README.md

 - `TICKER_MC_KEY`, `TICKER_MC_SUFFIX` for Moneycontrol insights.
 - `STOCKLIST_PATH`: explicit path to `stocklist.ts` if not in the default location.

+Dynamic providers
+- Any env var pair matching `TICKER_<PROVIDER>_KEY` (and optional `TICKER_<PROVIDER>_SUFFIX`) defines a new provider dynamically.
+- These dynamic providers are discovered at runtime and exposed by the resolve APIs below.

 Under the hood, the resolver maps any input (name/symbol/mcsymbol/isin/tlid) to the configured provider ticker.
 See `server/src/utils/ticker.ts`.

 Examples